Bitwise Operators in C Programming: Types and Implementation with Code Examples in 2026

 Table of Contents

-Bitwise operators work by comparing or shifting bits in binary representations of integers.
-Each bit in the operands is considered individually, and the operation is applied to corresponding bits.
+A bitwise operator works by comparing or shifting bits in binary representations of integers.
+Each bit in the operands is considered individually, and the operation is applied to the corresponding bits.

 Example: 5 & 3